simprl/use-store-path/README.md

     }
 }
 ```
-When redux state changed, then recursive iterate rootListener and compare previous and new state on each node.
+When redux state changed, then iterate rootListener and compare previous and new state on each node.

 If state of this node changed, then subscription add to the fireQueue, and recursive iterate children nodes.

 Then subscriptions one by one pull from fireQueue and call.